YHuUBC/energy_efficiency_analysis/README.md

 Local-interpretable-model-agnostic-explanations(LIME).

 We aim to report both the best model accuracy and its explanation factors.
-The matrix of interest now is Mean absolute error, MAE.
+The matrix of interest now is R2.

 ## EDA